anttikissa/geobase/README.md

 area is enlarged, the server sends you UPDATE statements of the objects that you didn't previously listen to.

+You can just give one or more of the boundary arguments and only they will get updated.
+This is handy mostly for interactive use.

 A LISTEN command without arguments tells your listening area, if any.

 ### UPDATE `{ type, id, lat, long, ...data }`